ENSET-JEE-DS/Lab-3/README.md

 ## Conclusion

-This project demonstrates a basic Spring Boot application with CRUD operations, pagination, and search functionality using Thymeleaf and MySQL.
+This project demonstrates a basic Spring Boot application with CRUD operations, pagination, search functionality, and security features using Thymeleaf and MySQL.
 It serves as a good starting point for building more complex web applications with Spring Boot.